destroyedlolo/Majordome/UseCases/Step by Step Tutorial/ReadMe.md

 --->> disabled
 ```

-2. Defines statistics generator : `UPSGenStat.namedminmax`
+2. 🗃️ **In-Memory Aggregator** : `UPS.namedminmax`

+From a business point of view, having such a data rate is useful for the real-time dashboard (*also powered by Majordome 😉*), it's not needed for medium or long term storage in the database : an aggregation on 5 minutes basis is enough.

 This collection will have only one key : the name of the figure to store.
-As a consequence, a **namedminmax** is used.
+As a consequence, a **[namedminmax](../../Documentations/NamedMinMax.md)** is used.

 ```lua
 -->> desc=Collect and aggregate data